mangelp/download-helper/README.md

  * Download-related headers: Range, If-Modified-Since.
  * Download of files and data stored in memory.
  * Specify a maximum size in file read operations to control memory usage when downloading.
- * Decouple implementation of output writting (IOutputHelper) and resource reading (IDownloadableResource) as separate interfaces with default implementations for standard script output (echo) and reading from files and strings.
+ * Decoupled implementation of output writting (IOutputHelper) and resource reading (IDownloadableResource) as separate interfaces with default implementations for standard script output (echo) and reading from files and strings.
  * Set headers to control caching and modification validation by optional use of etag and las